Markets, Incentives, and Human Nature

 Information Asymmetry and Trust

 The motivation behind Eulerpool is rooted in precisely this insight.
-The more transparent and accessible financial data are, the better the market functions as an information machine.
+The more transparent and accessible financial data become, the better the market functions as an information machine.
 Information asymmetry systematically harms the less informed participants — typically retail investors.

 Incentives in Business Analysis

-Each of these questions targets the same issue: are the incentives of all parties aligned with long-term value creation?
+Each of these questions targets the same underlying issue: are the incentives of all parties aligned with long-term value creation?

 Acting Against One's Own Incentives

 The hardest part of incentive analysis is applying it to oneself.
-Every investor has incentives that jeopardize objectivity.
+Every investor carries incentives that jeopardize objectivity.
 Owning a stock creates an incentive to overweight positive news.
 Having publicly advocated a thesis creates an incentive to cling to it.

-The countermeasures are well-known but rarely practiced:
+The countermeasures are well known but rarely practiced:

 The Elegance of Well-Designed Incentives